 “To a computer, poetry or simple sentences can be hard to crack.
 Even better, as people are less likely to forget them,” the report said.

-For example, $oUr@b# (Sourabh) can be easily hacked but “MynameissourabhandIlovefootball” is difficult to hack.
+For example, [email protected]# (Sourabh) can be easily hacked but “MynameissourabhandIlovefootball” is difficult to hack.

 It not only makes a password strong but also difficult to guess.